 3. Change of Plan.
 If, for any reason, you decide to change your academic major during your stay at PCC, you will need to file the proper form which is available through the Student Success Center, Room 55.
 A new advisor will be assigned.

-4. Developmental Coursework.
-Many students come to college with a need for extra work on math, writing and/or reading.
-Either in high school or upon entry into PCC students will take a placement exam (ACT or ACCUPLACER test) which will prescribe the math, writing and reading courses that are needed.
-The purpose of the placement test is to get you into the correct course based on your current skill level.
-Courses lower than the degree-level requirements are called developmental coursework.
+4. Corequisite Coursework.
+Many students come to college with a need for extra work on math and/or composition.
+Either in high school or upon entry into PCC, students may take a placement exam (ACT or ACCUPLACER test) which will prescribe the math and composition courses that are needed.
+The purpose of the placement test is to get students into the correct course based on your current skill level.
+Corequisite courses are structured to support you in your college-level class.
+These courses are taken during the same semester as the college-level course.
 These courses prepare you for college-level work but do not count toward graduation (they do count toward grade point average).
-If you are asked to take developmental coursework, we hope you view it as our effort to help you improve your academic skills.
+Placement tests, ACT scores, or high school GPA may require you to enroll in corequisite coursework; this requirement will help you improve your academic skills.